aprln/pvl/README.md

 # API

-First, the json data file `data.json` needs to be copied to
+The API serves content of the json data file `data.json` at

 `pvl/api/storage/app/data.json`

 To serve the application at http://localhost:8000, run